• Skip to main content

 Glaze

-• Warm the honey, either in a saucepan over low heat, in an oven proof container in a toaster oven, or in a microwave.
+• Brush liquid honey over warm buns.
+If your honey is cold and solid, warm it, either in a saucepan over low heat, in an oven proof container in a toaster oven, or in a microwave.

 Icing